KyleBrooks242/JumpCloudAssignment/readme.md

 # Usage:
+I chose to write this program in Python, using Python 3.5.
+To run this, the user will need to have Python 3.5 or later installed on their system.

-This class can be imported into your python program using the following:
+actionClass.py can be imported into your python program using the following:
   `from actionClass import *`